 The journals make clear their aims and scope, editorial policy and manuscript requirements in terms of presentation and submissions.

-Editorial decisions and editorial processes are run by the editors of the journals who are members of the organizing committee of the event.
+Editorial decisions and editorial processes are run by the editors of the journals who are members of the organising committee of the event.
 The detailed procedures may vary from event to event according to the custom and practice of each community.

 The acceptance criteria for all papers are the quality and originality of the research and its significance to our readership.
 Except where otherwise stated, manuscripts are double-blind peer reviewed.
 Papers will only be sent to review if the Editor-in-Chief determines that the paper meets the appropriate quality and relevance requirements.